shawnbrown/datatest/docs/reference/data-handling.rst

 Selecting & Querying Data
 *************************

-.. autoclass:: Selector
+.. autoclass:: Select

-    When multiple sources are loaded into a single Selector, data is aligned by fieldname and missing fields receive empty strings:
+    When multiple sources are loaded into a single Select, data is aligned by fieldname and missing fields receive empty strings: